jshumphrey/full_course_yellow/README.md

 - To invite the bot to a Monitored server, use [this link](https://discord.com/api/oauth2/authorize?client_id=1105933971264647168&permissions=0&scope=bot)
 - To invite the bot to an Alert server, use [this link](https://discord.com/api/oauth2/authorize?client_id=1105933971264647168&permissions=166912&scope=bot)

-(If you don't know what type of server you're inviting it to, you should probably read [the section below on how the bot works](#how-the-bot-works) 😉)
+(For more information on what "Monitored" and "Alert" servers are, see [the section below on how the bot works](#how-the-bot-works))

 Also, to be clear, regardless of which type of server you're inviting it to, there's nothing you need to do on your end to configure that!
 That's all handled by [some configuration parameters in the bot's code](fcy_constants.py), so as part of the installation, I'll add a bit of code to give the bot some information about your server and how you want it set up.